aleborellini77/php-oop/README.md

 var_dump($bike);
 ```
 var_dump gives us the object of type Bike with the specified properties.
 Here lays the key concept of OOP: the idea of the possibility to call each time we want the class Bike and have different objects (bikes) instantiated.<br/>
-Here we can find further difference with procedural programming: in procedural (the sample done above) in an array *php* has to run through the entire array to go to the index wanted; in OOP instead, using objects, *php* has not to re-run through the entire code, but goes directly to the property/method needed.
+Here we can find further difference with procedural programming: in procedural (the example done above) in an array *php* has to run through the entire array to go to the index wanted; in OOP instead, using objects, *php* has not to re-run through the entire code, but goes directly to the property/method needed.

 Note: we have used the **single arrow operator (`->`,  operator for assignment of a value to a variable or a constant != from `=>`, that is the operator for key/value assignment)** to call properties to the object and assign a value to them; this is possible because of the `public` declaration of the property in this class.<br/>
 ed. `->` This is also referred to as the **object operator**, or sometimes the single arrow operator.